 How to rebuild the Windows boot.ini

-If you have a system recovery CD or restore CD (not a Microsoft CD) these steps will likely not work for your computer.
+If you have a system recovery CD or restore CD (not a Microsoft CD), these steps may not work for your computer.

-- Once prompted for the password enter the Admin password and press enter.
+- Once prompted for the password, enter the Admin password and press Enter.